 My sister is a dancer and she was recently performing in the We Will Rock You show in Copenhagen.
 So her boyfriend David and I hopped on a flight to watch her perform, even though the show was in Danish I think I got the gist of the story!
 Her next gig is the UK tour of Flashdance so I’m buzzing for that and it will be in English which is even better.

 I stayed in Copenhagen for a week and even though I felt like a polar bear living in the north pole (it was freezing) I totally fell in love with the Danish way of life.
-We stayed in Vesterbro which is basically like the Shoreditch of London it was really cool.
+We stayed in Vesterbro which is basically like the Shoreditch of Copenhagen – it was really cool.
 I actually thought the prices would be similar to London but I was wrong, it’s even more expensive.
-They pay 40% tax so naturally everything is expensive, but they also have a really high living standard i.e short working days, high paid salaries and the country itself is so well looked after.
-The Danes come first in the World Happiness Report as the happiest country after all.
+They pay 40% tax so naturally everything is expensive, but they also have a really high living standard i.e short working days and high paid salaries.
+With amazing food, the renowned copenhagen escorts and the country itself being so well looked after, it comes as little surprise to see the Danes come first in the World Happiness Report as the happiest country after all.
+No wonder the hotels (like the d’angleterre) are so great!
+You never get good service in a country where everyone is miserable, but they’re all smiles here!

 Places to Eat